zimolzak/active-learning/Readme.md

 We take advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
 In particular, we use active learning and interactive feature engineering to speed up adjudication.
 Our tool is interactive and user interface focused - the expert labels examples, can also specify features, rules, synthetic examples.
+*Tool automates the task from end to end, by also helping w/ the initial text search.*
+*Precomputed table.*
+*Publicize what's been adjudicated.*
+*Future: fork a given adjudication, also include consensus in the same tool.*

 No big differences from lab to lab.
 Nor from method to method.